Systemic Constellations Compared: Methods, Differences, and Applications

 • Group experience can be transformative

-• Requires multiple people to be physically present
+• Requires several people to be physically present

-• Rather unsuitable for very intimate or shameful topics
+• Rather unsuitable for very intimate or shame-laden topics

-The system board is a compact, versatile method for visually and spatially depicting complex situations.
-Instead of using real people, it uses wooden figures on a board.
+The system board is a compact, versatile method to visually and spatially map complex situations.
+Instead of real people, wooden figures on a board are used.

-A person describes their issue—such as a workplace conflict or a decision-making dilemma—and represents the relevant elements with figures on the board.
+A person describes their concern – such as a workplace conflict or a decision dilemma – and represents the relevant elements with figures on the board.
 The position, orientation, and distance represent relationships, dynamics, and inner states.

-Through small changes and symbolic interventions, a process emerges that opens up new perspectives.
-The person can gain clarity through a change of perspective.
+Through small changes and symbolic interventions, a process emerges that opens new perspectives.
+The person can gain clarity through perspective shifts.

 Advantages

-• Compact, discreet and easy to use alone or in coaching
+• Compact, discreet, and well usable alone or in coaching

 • Well suited for business topics and decision-making questions